WorldHealthOrganization/tng-key-sync/Readme.md

 # Run

-Just run the JAVA Application (or the Docker Image).
+Just run the Java Application (or the Docker Image).
 Import Job will be started automatically without any other trigger.

-On success the tool will exit with exit code 0.
+On success, the tool will exit with exit code 0.
 On error, it will return with exit code 1.